alexdown/hugowks/content/2020/07/dilemma.md

     As the author clearly explains:

     > I want my organization's _customers_ to answer the question of whether we should be in the business.
 I don't want to spend my precious managerial energy constantly defending our existence to efficiency analysts in the mainstream.
 3. **iterate** - this doesn't require explanation... release MVP, iterate quickly.
-Your initial idea on what the market will pay for is most likely wrong.
+Your initial idea on what the market will pay for is most likely wrong... hence, _any business plan you create should be plan for learning_ rather than plan for executing a preconceived strategy.
 4. **use the _resources_ of the main org, but DO NOT leverage its processes** - for two reasons:
     - processes are by nature inflexible... their attributes are consistency and repeatability.
 When you're searching for a new market, you need flexibility.
 Create your own processes, only the one you need.
     - processes come with cost (resources, time) to implement them... and they mold a way of working, which soon become company culture.
 This risk bringin over attributes from the parent org that you _don't want_ in the spinoff, like risk aversion.